What is Sender Reputation?

 - Select an Existing email sequence or create a new one.

-- Select First Name and then click Save.
+- Select First Name.

 In email marketing, using a combination of text and images will make your emails look professional, reveal your brand, and captivate your audience.
 Nonetheless, too many images and text links can trigger spam flags.
 To optimize deliverability, use both Text and HTML or text only.